vdelanno/convida/assets/txt-en.md

 ¿Does the ability to hold one's breath for 10 seconds or more without coughing or feeling discomfort, rule out COVID-19?
 No. Breath exercises cannot diagnose any disease.
 Only laboratory tests can determine if someone has COVID-19 or not.

-Could pulse oximeter detect the virus of COVID-19?
+¿Could pulse oximeter detect the virus of COVID-19?
 No. The pulse oximeter detects oxygen saturation being the percentage of oxygen in blood (hemoglobin), normal values are between 95 to 100% for a healthy person.
 Even though COVID-19 could lower our oxygen levels, only laboratory tests can detect the virus of COVID-19.

 ¿Does being able to smell and taste wine or vinegar rule out COVID-19?